How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Place axle stands under the caravan after it has been lifted to provide further stability.

-- Ensure wheel chocks and axle stands are rated for the caravan’s weight and regularly inspected for wear or damage.
+- Make sure the wheel chocks and axle stands can hold the caravan’s weight and check them often for any signs of wear or damage.

 - Verify the ground is level and firm before jacking up the caravan.